 As promised, we're giving you the powers to make your own custom-sized Sketchcase at no extra cost.
 And as you probably already know, with great power comes great responsibilities.
 It is your responsibility to order correct size but don't worry.
 It's really simple.

 Please note that custom sizes for single quantities are only available until December 1, 2017.

 Getting the width and height

 IMPORTANT: We recommend adding 0.5cm - 2cm margins, depending on the curvature of the laptop (Adding margins means making it smaller than the actual dimensions).
-This to give you more room for error and besides, having margins actually looks pretty good.

 You have two options to get the dimensions:

 - Measure the width and height of the laptop lid using a ruler.